House of Kurds: on the ground in northern Syria

 • And every successive generation in recent history anyway spends more time with their children.

-• But now that data are in for millennials, some interesting patterns crop up.
+• But now the data are in for millennials, some interesting patterns crop up.

 • Namely that the generation's dads are far more involved in dadding than their forebears.

-• fighting has broken out between Syrian government troops and Kurdish forces in the countries northeast.
+• In recent days fighting has broken out between Syrian government troops and Kurdish forces in the country's northeast.

 • Syria's Kurds essentially carved out their own autonomous region over the past decade.